The CW: Network programming and scheduling

 As of October 1, 2023, the CW provides 18 hours of regularly scheduled network programming each week, over the course of seven days.
-The network offers 15 hours of prime time programming to its owned-and-operated and affiliated stations, airing from 8:00 p.m. to 10:00 p.m.
-Eastern and Pacific Time on Monday through Saturday nights and 7:00 p.m. to 10:00 p.m.
+The network offers 15 hours of prime time programming to its owned-and-operated and affiliated stations, airing from 8 p.m. to 10 p.m.
+Eastern and Pacific Time on Monday through Saturday nights and 7 p.m. to 10 p.m.
 (Eastern and Pacific) on Sunday nights.
-Outside of prime time, a three-hour educational programming block called "One Magnificent Morning" (which airs as part of the CW schedule through a time-lease agreement with Hearst Media Production Group) airs on Saturday mornings from 8:00 a.m. to 11:00 a.m. in all time zones, subject to reschedulings due to local or CW sports broadcasts.
+Outside of prime time, a three-hour educational programming block called "One Magnificent Morning" (which airs as part of the CW schedule through a time-lease agreement with Hearst Media Production Group) airs on Saturday mornings from 8 a.m. to 11 a.m. in all time zones, subject to re-schedulings due to local or CW sports broadcasts.

-Similar to Fox, along with network forerunners the WB and UPN, the CW uses the "common prime" scheduling practice, avoiding the 10:00 p.m.
+Similar to Fox, along with network forerunners the WB and UPN, the CW uses the "common prime" scheduling practice, avoiding the 10 p.m.
 (Eastern and Pacific) hour broadcast by the "Big Three" networks (NBC, CBS, and ABC).
 The network, unlike the Big Three, does not air any national newscasts, late-night programming, and, since 2021, daytime programming (outside of sports).
 It also did not run prime-time programming on Saturday nights and during the primetime access hour on Sundays until the 2021–22 and 2023–24 broadcast seasons respectively.
 Because of these factors, the CW's affiliates handle the responsibility of programming non-network time periods, with the majority of its stations filling those slots mainly with syndicated programming.
-However, some of the network's affiliates broadcast their own local news and/or sports programs (either produced by the station itself or through outsourcing agreements with an affiliate of another network), preempting network prime time programming to a specific time period (New York City affiliate WPIX, for instance, preempts CW prime time to the afternoon).
+However, some of the network's affiliates broadcast their own local news or sports programs (either produced by the station itself or through outsourcing agreements with an affiliate of another network), preempting network prime time programming to a specific time period (New York City affiliate WPIX, for instance, preempts CW prime time to the afternoon).